Katharine Susannah Prichard

 Katharine Susannah Prichard (4 December 1883 – 2 October 1969) was an Australian author and co-founding member of the Communist Party of Australia.

 Early life

 Prichard was born in Levuka, Fiji in 1883 to Australian parents.
-She spent her childhood in Launceston, Tasmania, then moved to Melbourne, where she won a scholarship to South Melbourne College.
+She spent her childhood in Launceston, Tasmania, then moved to Melbourne, where she earned a scholarship to South Melbourne College.
 Her father, Tom Prichard, was editor of the Melbourne Sun newspaper.
-She worked as a governess and journalist in Victoria, then travelled to England in 1908.
+She was a governess and journalist in Victoria, then travelled to England in 1908.

 Her first novel, The Pioneers (1915), won the Hodder & Stoughton All Empire Literature Prize.

 After her return to Australia, the romance Windlestraws and her first novel of a mining community, Black Opal, were published.